GraphicalDot/DoofUI/PENDING.md

 DOOF JS.
 1. var key= new GetKeyModel(); key.fetch({data: { secret: "967d2b1f6111a198431532149879983a1ad3501224fb0dbf947499b1" }, type: 'POST'});
 2. var apis = new ApisModel(); var pkey = apis.get('privateKey'); apis.fetch({ data: { "key": pkey }, type: 'POST' });

+ROUTER JS :-
+Way to pass collection from landing Page to application Page because we have already list of restaurants when we are shifting from landingPage to applicationPage.